Information for Prospective Students

 Students who transfer from other institutions need to contact a departmental advisor to ensure that they have the necessary coursework for majoring in CSD.
 To view the necessary steps for admission, refer to the Registrar's web page on transfer student policies and procedures.

 Master of Science in Communication Sciences and Disorders (CSD).

-This degree is required to practice as a speech-language pathologist in Arkansas and most other states.
+This degree is required to practice as a speech-language pathologist in Arkansas and many other states.
 Master’s students complete a minimum of 54 hours of coursework and clinical externships in which they evaluate and treat individuals with communication disorders while supervised by a certified clinician.
 The CSD department operates a speech-language-hearing clinic on the university campus.
-In addition, the program maintains affiliation with numerous agencies that provide our students clinical practicum opportunities: Baptist Medical Center, Arkansas Children's Hospital, Veteran's Administration Hospital, Baptist Rehabilitation Institute, Central Arkansas Rehabilitation Hospital, St. Vincent's Infirmary, Arkansas Department of Health, and Arkansas School for the Deaf in Little Rock, Timber Ridge Ranch in Benton, and numerous public schools in central Arkansas.
+In addition, the program maintains affiliation with numerous agencies that provide our students clinical practicum opportunities.
 Externships can also be arranged in other areas of United States in settings where students desire to gain clinical experience.

 Deadline for admissions to the Masters program: January 15.